 Municipal Election Information

 The next regular municipal election to elect a Mayor, District Councillors and School Board Trustees will be held on Monday, October 22, 2018.
 Eligible electors will be casting ballots for the following offices:

 - Mayor – 1 at large;

 - District Councillor – one elected in each of the 12 electoral districts;

 School Board Trustees:

 - Limestone District School Board – one trustee to be elected for each of 5 areas;

 - Algonquin and Lakeshore Catholic District School Board – 4 trustees to be elected at large;

 - Conseil des écoles publiques de l'Est de l'Ontario (French Public) – 1 trustee elected at large (Geographic Region 2);

 - le Conseil des écoles catholiques du Centre-Est (French Separate) - 1 trustee elected at large (Sector 1).

 In addition, there will be a Referendum Question on the ballot asking the electorate if they are in favour of using Ranked Ballot Voting to elect the Mayor and District Councillors.
-Please refer to the Ranked Ballots section of the website for more information on Ranked Ballot Voting and the Referendum Question.
+Please refer to the Ranked Ballots page for more information.

 Who can vote?